-Fully serviced and staffed, air-conditioned and pet friendly, Crafters Lodge is designed for privacy and comfort.
-This small secure complex offers simple living ideally suited to the climate, with a large deck, expansive windows and charming rural surroundings.
+Crafters Lodge is designed for privacy and comfort.
+This small secure complex offers simple living ideally suited to the Sodwana Bay environment.
+Comfortable outdoor living space is set in a charming rural surrounding.

 Where we are